-· participating in other educational activities aimed at enabling participants to attain certain skills;
+• participating in other educational activities aimed at enabling participants to attain certain skills;

-h. examination:

-an assessment of the knowledge, insight and skills of a student in relation to a course, e.g. a written test or a practical, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners;

-i. component examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of j. degree audit:
+h. examination: an assessment of the knowledge, insight and skills of a student in relation to a course, e.g. a written test or a practical, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the i. component examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of j. degree audit: an assessment by which the Board of Examiners, in accordance with Article